elias-ka/ms-teams-weather/README.md

 # ms-teams-weather
- The implementation of a weather bot for Microsoft Teams done for a school assignment.
+Microsoft Teams bot that fetches the current weather for a specified city and country.
+Done as a part of a Cloud Services course at Oulu University of Applied Sciences.

  It handles incoming requests to fetch weather data for a specified city and country.
- The bot verifies the request signature, parses the city and country from the request payload, fetches the weather data, and returns a forecast message as a response back to the user.§
+ The bot verifies the request signature, parses the city and country from the request payload, fetches the weather data, and returns a forecast message as a response back to the user.

 ## Example usage
 To use the bot, you need to deploy it using the instructions below.